Extreme Sounds: Lessons in a Noisy World

 - Optional: if you plan to measure loud noises for this project (anything over 80 dB), wear hearing protection like ear plugs.

-Note: In this project, you will use Google's Science Journal app to measure noise levels in various environments.
-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
-You can learn how to use the Science Journal app here and how to use the sound sensor here.
+Note: In this project, you will use a smartphone equipped with a sensor app to measure noise levels in various environments.
+Sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
 The app creates a graph that will show you how loud the noises around you are, measured in decibels, the unit for sound intensity.

 Experiment 1: Environmental Testing